UK online fashion retailer Farfetch snaps up London's Browns

 Browns, an early adopter of e-commerce, now makes more than a quarter of its sales online.

-Last month, luxury online retailer Lyst raised $40 million from investors including luxury king Bernard Arnault, head of industry leader LVMH (LVMH.PA), Facebook (FB.O) investors Accel Partners as well as Balderton Capital which put money in Yoox and Net-a-Porter.
+Last month, luxury online retailer Lyst raised $40 million from investors including luxury king Bernard Arnault, head of industry leader LVMH, Facebook investors Accel Partners as well as Balderton Capital which put money in Yoox and Net-a-Porter.

 Founded in 2011, London-based Lyst partners directly with shops and fashion labels and updates customers on new collections.
 Its sales jumped to $150 million from $40 million a year ago, the company said at the end of last month.